Aging on the Run

 October 29 The Azores.

-On an overnight flight out of Boston on Azores Airlines, flight attendants turned lights down for take-off, turned them on to allow people to use the lavatory, turned them off during a moment of turbulence, and on again to serve us tabouli salad, bread and butter, meat, potatoes, broccoli, red cake, and then to finish it off, coffee and cookies.
-A three course meal and coffee at 1:30 in the morning, with two hours of flight still to go.
-The coffee woke everyone up and a lively conversation ensued that I wished my sleep deprived, one-semester of Portuguese could understand.
-I knew so little I failed to realize the primary language spoken on the plane was Creole.
+On an overnight flight out of Boston on Azores Airlines, flight attendants turned lights down for take-off, turned them on to allow people to use the lavatory, turned them off during a moment of turbulence, and on again to serve us tabouli salad, and bread and butter, meat, potatoes, broccoli, red cake, and then to finish it off, coffee and cookies.
+A three-course meal and coffee at 1:30 in the morning, with two hours of flight still to go.
+The coffee woke everyone up and a lively conversation ensued that I wished my sleep-deprived, one-semester of Portuguese could understand.
+I knew so little I failed to realize Creole was the primary language spoken on the plane.

 Lots of laughter, no sleep.
 We all clapped when the plane landed in the Azores.
 The sun was rising – a red stripe on the horizon.
-In the airport David and I drank chamomile tea and plugged in our phones.
+At the airport, David and I drank chamomile tea and plugged in our phones.

-Coming into Lisbao, we passed the crowd of drivers and cabs and found the bus stop, got on the right bus, proud that on this first day of the rest of our lives we stuck with our goal to take mass transit whenever possible.
+Coming into Lisbao, we passed the crowd of drivers and cabs and found the bus stop, got on the right bus, proud that on this first day of the rest of our lives, we stuck with our goal to take mass transit whenever possible.
 We rode past the Ciudad University tagged with fresh FREE GAZA graffiti.
-A ninety foot Nelson Mandela graced the side of a building.
-We got off at Mq Pompeo with a 1.5 mile walk to our apartment..
+A ninety-foot Nelson Mandela graced the side of a building.
+We got off at Mq Pompeo with a 1.5-mile walk to our apartment.
 We were wearing too many layers, and though our packs were as light as we could make them, by the time we passed the Capital, our phones were dead and so were we.
 We fell into a restaurant with an open door.
 The staff were so kind, helping us to crawl onto the floor to plug in phones.
-Two US women in their 60s, studying their phones and talking about the age difference between Trump and Biden, sneered at me.
-American bullies in a café in Lisbao.
-Granted, we were a sight, and probably a smell, with our backpacks, multiple layers and our sleepless unshowered bodies.
+Two US women in their 60s, studying their phones and talking about the age difference between Trump and Biden, sneered at me— American bullies in a café in Lisboa.
+Granted, we were a sight, and probably a smell, with our backpacks, multiple layers, and sleepless unshowered bodies.

 We had landed just around the corner from our place but we circled it several times before climbing four flights of stairs.
 We attempted to break into the wrong room, waking up a young man in his boxers who offered only a pained expression to our apologies.

-Our day in Lisbao was task oriented – purchasing European adapters, practicing our walk to the city bus stop that would take us to terminal for our bus trip south the next day.
-We got lost and exhausted ourselves, climbing Lisbao hills passed tiled buildings on white stone sidewalks.
+Our day in Lisbao was task-oriented – purchasing European adapters, and practicing our walk to the city bus stop that would take us to the terminal for our bus trip south the next day.
+We got lost and exhausted, climbing Lisbon hills past tiled buildings on white stone sidewalks.
 The city was covered in graffiti.
 Most of it was not understandable to me.
-I recognized April 25 1974, referring to the “Carnation Revolution” that overthrew a nearly ½ century dictatorship in Portugal.
-My knowledge is slim, taking me back to a 1981 course in African history where I learned about FRELIMO, and the independence movement in Mozambique that overthrew Portuguese colonial rule.
-What impressed me then is how the youth in Portugal, supporting decolonization, gave people fighting for freedom in Angola and Mozambique, space.
+I recognized April 25, 1974, referring to the “Carnation Revolution” that overthrew a nearly ½ century dictatorship.
+In a 1981 course in African history I learned about FRELIMO and the independence movement in Mozambique that overthrew Portuguese colonial rule.
+What impressed me then was how the Portuguese youth supported decolonization.
 That is what we are trying to do in Central America, I thought then.
-Get the US out, give people space to build their freedom movements.
+Get the US out, and give people space to build their freedom movements.

-Out trip to Algarve is a success, in that we catch the right buses.
-The atmosphere in Albufeira is 100% touristy but the air is lovely and it makes this bus station that we walked to a mile up a hill, feel down right pleasant.
+Our trip to Algarve is a success, in that we catch the right buses.
+The atmosphere in Albufeira is 100% touristy but the air is lovely and it makes this bus station that we walked to a mile up a hill, feel downright pleasant.

 Making Armação de Pêra home